 This Intel NUC has everything I need.

-A Samsung 850 EVO with 250GB is the perfect compliment for my ESXi host.
-The NUC supports x2 M.2 SSD HDDs and this will be a great start.
+A Samsung 850 EVO with 250GB is the perfect complement for my ESXi host.
+The NUC supports x2 M.2 SSD HDDs, which will be great start.
 I also can use the SSD for a local VMFS datastore that is stupid fast.
-I plan on using this for all of my mission critical VMs.
+I plan on using this for all of my mission-critical VMs.

 Using a single stick of Crucial 16GB RAM, I leave the option open to expand to a MAX of 32GB if needed.

 This setup will be plenty to get my feet wet with vRealize.
-It’s also built in a way that I can add more hosts (VMware Datacenter Cluster) or expand my existing server hardware.
-For now, this will be perfect to leave in my living room without overtaking any other device.
-I’m thrilled with the bang for the buck on my new lab.
+It’s also built so that I can add more hosts (VMware Datacenter Cluster) or expand my existing server hardware.
+For now, this will be perfect for leaving in my living room without overtaking any other device.
+I’m thrilled with my homelab’s bang for the buck.

 View my upcoming posts for what it looks like to install vSphere 6.5 U1!